UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson09/context-managers.rst.txt

 But what if you are working with a library that doesn't support this, urllib for instance?
 Close it automatically.
 There are a couple of ways you can go.
-If the resource in questions has a close() method, then you can simply use the closing context manager from contextlib to handle the issue:
+If the resource in question has a close() method, then you can simply use the closing context manager from contextlib to handle the issue: